Benjipede/universal-translator/c/src/languages/LANGUAGES.md

 ## Structure

 **Warning: The structure is subject to change, so expect that your contributions will need to be updated.**

+_Please let me know if you can give some advice on the structure._

 languages.h acts as the bottleneck of the "languages" folder.
 It defines some types, includes */lang.h for every subfolder *,